 In the Basic Information section, click Join CEN.

-NoteBefore attaching the VBR to a CEN instance, ensure its Status is Active.
+NoteBefore attaching the VBR to a CEN instance, make sure its Status is Active.
 You can find its status in the Basic Information section.

 In the Join CEN panel, select the CEN instance and click OK.